mohamedhelwa/mohamedhelwa/README.md

 ##  About
 Ever since I was a little kid, software development has been my passion.
 I still remember sitting in front of a Pentium 4 computer, with a big CRT monitor, making a Simple visual basic programs for the very first time when I was in grade 6.
 I went through VB6 tutorials.
 It was almost magic, being able to get the computer to do whatever I wanted, just by typing some commands.

-So, now, I am a self-taught iOS Developer with 6 months experience.
+So, now, I am a Mobile Application Developer | Front-end Web Developer.
 Have strong engineering professional with a Bachelor's degree focused in Computer Science.
-I’m searching for a challenging position in which I can excel in the ambitions and mission of the company while continuing to enhance my skills and abilities.
+SeSearching for a challenging position in a reputable organization to utilize my knowledge and experience in the field of Mobile Application Development using Flutter & Front-end Web Development. so I can excel in the ambitions and mission of the company while continuing to enhance my skills and abilities.

 With this passion remains with me.
 I apply my experience to do something different.
 There's certainly yet more to learn, yet more problems to solve, and yet more to build.